richtastic/ff/src/3DR/wiki/app.md

 - if predicted point is in wrong direction (90 deg off of original direction)
 - if predicted point has low uniqueness score
-- if predicted point has same location when scaled up x2 (stability)
+- if predicted point has same location when scaled up x2 (stability) => stability also in rotational invariance wich is already been done - record all absolute-location changes in search

+- angle error ???

+- how to enforce uniqueness / direction

 ------ other methods to determing good / bad